Correlation Improves Group Testing: Modeling Concentration-Dependent Test Errors: Theoretical Results

 \subsection{Model Setup}

-We study the performance of pools with and without correlation among its samples under the Dorfman procedure, the most widely studied and adopted group testing protocol.
+We consider using pooled testing to test a large population of $N$ individuals whose viral loads are described by random variables $\{U_i : i = 1,\ldots,N\}$. \textit{Infected} individuals $i$ are those with $U_i > 0$.

-\paragraph{Dorfman procedure:} In the first stage of the Dorfman procedure, samples are placed into non-overlapping, uniformly-sized pools and each pool is tested.
+We study the two-stage Dorfman procedure \citep{dorfman1944}, in which samples are placed into non-overlapping, uniformly-sized pools.
+In the first stage of the Dorfman procedure, each pool is tested.
 In the second stage, samples from pools testing positive in the first stage are tested individually.
-A positive sample is correctly declared positive if and only if its pool tests positive \textit{and} it tests positive in the followup individual test.
-Each pooled test or individual test is performed using a polymerase chain reaction (PCR) test.
+A positive sample is correctly declared positive if and only if its pool tests positive \textit{and} it tests positive in the follow-up test.
+We model the assignments of individuals to pools for testing by $\mathcal{A} := \{A_j : j=1,\ldots,N/n \}$, a partition of $\{1,\cdots,N\}$ into $N/n$ groups of size $n$.\footnote{For simplicity, we assume that $N$ is a multiple of $n$.}

-We consider a pooled test with its pool size equal to $n$ and the prevalence in the pool equal to $\alpha$.
-That is, each sample is positive with marginal probability $\alpha$.

-We operate in the asymptotic regime of $\alpha\to 0$ in our subsequent analyses.
-We focus on this regime for two reasons.
-First, pooling is most preferable under low prevalence \citep{kim2007comparison, pilcher2020group}.
-Like most of the literature studying group testing, we continue to focus on this regime.
-Second, when screening is applied promptly and regularly since the early stage of the epidemic, the population-level prevalence will likely be consistently low.
-Despite this focus, we will show in Section~\ref{sec:exp} that the benefit offered by within-pool correlation is robust, even when the prevalence is as high as 10\%.

-We consider two pooling strategies, \textit{naive pooling} and \textit{correlated pooling}, where viral loads of the samples in the same pool are independent under \NP and may be correlated under \CP.
-Let $\{V_i\}_{i=1}^n$ denote the viral loads of the samples in a pool of size $n$.
-Hereafter, we use the compact notation $V_{1:n}$ to denote $V_1,\cdots, V_n$.
-If individual $i$ is infected, then $V_i>0$; otherwise, $V_i=0$\footnote{In reality, it is possible that the viral load varies across different body parts of the same individual and sampling practice can induce further noise in the sample viral load.
-Here we conflate \textit{individual} viral load and \textit{sample} viral load, assuming homogeneity of viral load within the same individual and no loss/noise in sampling.
-Hence, $V_i > 0$ is a surrogate for whether an individual is infected or not.}.
-Let $S =\sum_{i=1}^{n} \mathbbm{1}\{V_i > 0\}$ denote the number of infected individuals in the pool.

-Let $\mathbb{P}_{i,\alpha}$ and $\mathbb{E}_{i,\alpha}$ denote the probability and expectation operators, respectively, under pooling method $i$ (where $i=0$ is naive pooling, and $i=1$ is correlated pooling) and prevalence level $\alpha$.
-We drop the subscripts when the probability or expectation does not depend on the pooling method or the prevalence level.